indraasura/The-PM-Book/Notes.md

 ##### Smart contracts and tokens
 With smart contracts and tokens, you can set exchange rules that sort themselves out.
 Participation in these contracts is regulated through tokens

+##### Problems with blockchain
+* Hard to establish identities - problems with anonimity and multiple profiles
+* Difficult to scale - complex user interfaces
+* Governance is challending - Access and information sharing is a chaotic process
+* Insufficient success case studies that show blockchain in action

+Tokens and smart contracts are great if good and bad behavior and their rewards and punishments are defined.
+A good product should have a UI such that people don't even know that they are using blockchains